Should You Removal A Dead Tree? A Guide for MetroWest Residents

 • Structural branching pattern – This will affect plans for climbing and rigging.

 • Stability – A tree that’s leaning, has an unbalanced crown, or has large, oversized branches will be removed differently than one that’s stable.
-In an unstable dead tree, branches will be removed to first redistribute the tree’s weight and prevent further leaning when crews are working in the crown.
+In an unstable dead tree, branches will be removed first to redistribute the tree’s weight and prevent further leaning when crews are working in the crown.

 • How long the tree has been dead – The moisture level of wood drops after a tree dies.
 The longer it has been dead, the harder, less flexible, and more brittle the wood becomes.
 A tree that’s been dead for a while is much more dangerous to cut down than one that has only recently died.
-And any dead tree is more dangerous to remove than a living one.
+And any dead tree is riskier to remove than a living one.

 Trees That Died From Decay or Insect Damage